5 Tips For Keeping Bed Bugs Out This Summer

 What to Do if You Find Bed Bugs in Your Home This Summer

-If you find bed bugs in your home, the best course of action is to get professional treatment.
+If you find bed bugs in your home, the best course of action is to get professional treatment right away.
 DIY treatments rarely take care of every bed bug, larvae, or egg in your home, and that can lead to future outbreaks.
-DIY treatments can also be dangerous if not done correctly.
+DIY treatments can also be dangerous to you, your family, and your pets if not done correctly.

 The Original Bugman Pest Elimination, Inc. provides the most advanced treatment options for bed bug elimination, treating each case on an individual basis.
-We’ll inspect your home to determine the size and location of the problem, then customize a plan to your specific needs.
+We’ll inspect your home to determine the size and location of the problem, then customize a professional treatment plan according your specific needs.